| |

-Build a simple bee house or bee hotel or whatever you want to call it for your backyard!
-Take the learning outdoors and explore the world of bees with a DIY bee hotel.
-Make an easy bamboo structure for local native bees to lay their eggs this spring.
-Make sure to check out tons more fun and hands-on nature activities for kids!
+Build a simple DIY bee house or bee hotel for your backyard!
+Take the learning outdoors and explore the world of mason bees with a homemade bee house.ย Follow the instructions below to make your own easy bamboo bee house for local native bees to lay their eggs this spring.

 Pin